Pokes-at-buttons/fedthecat/ROADMAP.md

 - [ ] Raspberry Pi integration via IFTTT
   - A physical button near each food bowl to log a feed - How would this log the feeder?
+AI assisted camera?
   - A tiny display showing when each cat was last fed
   - Optional “You just ate, mate” LED warning system